-In 2010 Scott Wilson were commissioned to undertake a Level 1 Minerals and Waste Strategic Flood Risk Assessment for Nottinghamshire County Council and Nottingham City Council Unitary Authority.
-The purpose of this report was to assess and map the different levels and types of flood risk to inform the development of the Minerals Local Plan (and Waste Core Strategy).
-This was subsequently updated between January 2014 and March 2015 and formed the basis for carrying out the Sequential Test to determine whether mineral workings could be located in less vulnerable areas.
-The SFRA also provides guidance on possible mitigation measures, where relevant.
-In addition to the work already carried out, all sites will require a site-specific Flood Risk Assessment at the planning application stage.
+A Level 1 Strategic Flood Risk Assessment for the Nottinghamshire Minerals Local Plan has been undertaken by AECOM on behalf of the County Council.
+The purpose of this report was to assess and map the different levels and types of flood risk to inform the development of the Minerals Local Plan.
+In addition to the work carried out, all sites will require a site-specific Flood Risk Assessment at the planning application stage.